matthewjhands/aoc-2020/README.md

 ## Measuring solution performance using Powershell

-You can use `Measure-Command` as a tool similar to Unix's `time` to measure how long a solution takes to execute.
+You can use `Measure-Command` as a tool similar to Unix's `time` command to measure how long a solution takes to execute.

 ``` powershell
 Measure-Command { java path\to\solution.java | Out-Default }